sysrev/sysrev/README.md

   - The Clojure server needs to be able to start Docker containers.
 One way to allow this is to add its user to the `docker` group:
     - `sudo groupadd docker`
     - `sudo usermod −aG docker $USER`
-- Get a copy of `vars.sh` from a developer and place it in the root of the repository
+- Get AWS testing credentials and save them in [aws-vault](https://github.com/99designs/aws-vault)
 - Optionally install [direnv](https://direnv.net/) and [nix-direnv](https://github.com/nix-community/nix-direnv) (or [lorri](https://github.com/nix-community/lorri) for macOS).
 This allows you to leave out the `nix-shell --run` portion of commands.

 ## Usage

+- If you need credentials, prefix the command with an aws-vault exec invocation.
+E.g., `AWS_REGION=us-east-1 aws-vault exec sysrev-test -- nix-shell --run "bin/code"`

 - Run VSCode with `nix-shell --run "bin/code"`
   - For emacs keybindings, first run `ln -s nix/vscode-emacs.nix local.nix`